 - The primary focus of a module should be the map and counters.

-- Use only stock toolbar buttons and icons (no thematic bling)
+- Use only stock toolbar buttons and icons.
+No thematic bling is necessary beyond the map and counters.

-Use a clean scan of the printed map.
-Make a custom map if there is no good scan available (or just abandon the module until there is).
+Use a clean scan of the printed map where available.
+Make a custom map if there is no good scan available (or just abandon the module until there is a good scan: I made an exception with Operation Jubilee).

-If the map has a hex grid, include a hex overlay and provide hex identification on mouse-over (even on empty hexes).
+If the map has hexes, include a hex grid overlay and provide hex ID on mouse-over (even on empty hexes).

-Use VASSAL's Game-Piece Image Definitions where possible.
-This yields consistent game-piece size, edge rendering, and color; better legibility when zooming out.
-Even when using scans of the counters, incorporate them in to a Game-Piece layout as an image component (centered within the layout).
+I seldom use scanned images of original counters, opting instead for VASSAL Game-Piece Image Definitions.
+This yields uniform game-piece sizes, edge rendering, and color, as well as better scalability when changing the zoom factor.
+Even when using scans of the counters, I would incorporate them in to a Game-Piece layout as an image component (centered within the layout) and use VASSAL's native game-piece borders for 3D effect.
+I'm not a fan of corner rounding or accentuated edge beveling.

-If the boardgame has status markers for units, these should be game-piece layers in VASSAL.
-A perfect example of this is the GCACW series games, such as Roads to Gettysburg which has markers for strength, fatigue, demoralization, entrenchment, out of supply/ammo.
+If the boardgame has status markers for units, these should almost always be incorporated as game-piece layers in the module.
+A perfect example of this is the GCACW series games, such as Roads to Gettysburg which has markers for strength, fatigue, demoralization, entrenchment, out of supply, and out of ammo.
+There is no reason to import counter clutter into a module.

 3. Rules, Charts and Tables

 The player is expected to have access to the printed rules, charts, and tables.
+This is a personal preference due to my own low vision condition (retina detachment and repair).
+Reading charts and tables as originally published is preferable to reading them on screen, where they cover much of the board.
 Exceptions are (1) where a table or chart appears only on the published game map, or (2) when the paper version can be improved as a VASSAL component.

 4. Toolbar Icons